jsafrane/scratch/csi-inline-volumes.md

 }
 ```

-The only difference between `CSIVolumeSource` (used in
+The only difference between `CSIVolumeSource` (in-lined in pods) and `CSIPersistentVolumeSource` are secrets.
+All secret references in in-line volumes can refer only to secrets in the same namespace where the pod is running.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjQyODgxNzUsNjU1NzcxODEzLC01MTY3MD
+eyJoaXN0b3J5IjpbLTkwNTg4NTkxMCw2NTU3NzE4MTMsLTUxNj
-Y2NTBdfQ==
+cwNjY1MF19
 -->